Best Boards. Best Service. Best Prices.

 When we were presented our award as the fastest growing private company in San Diego, we were a surf company with a team of five doing over $5 million in annual sales.
 Most of the people in San Diego don't think a surf company is a real company, so imagine their surprise when we won and I said my whole team was here, all five of them!
 Later that year, to reinforce the notion that you can do more with less in today's connected world, we moved the whole company to a five hour workday, 8am-1pm.
 I told everyone on the team that I'm giving you your life back, but the ask is that you've got to just figure out how to be as productive or more productive than you were before or you will be fired.
 That's how we built a lean, highly productive staff and operation.
 I wrote a book about our Five Hour Workday experiment (which went on full time for 2 years, and we still do in the summer) a year later and it got press in over 20 countries and spread the idea to over 10 million people worldwide.
 The idea is snowballing and could literally change the way millions work.
 The New York Times, the Wall Street Journal, and major media outlets worldwide have and continue to cover the concept to this day.

-By 2016, we had established Tower as one of the top five SUP brands in the world, so we decided to begin execution of stage two of our mission of making great paddle boards and selling them at the lowest price possible.
+By 2016, we had established Tower as one of the top five SUP brands in the world, so we decided to begin execution of stage two of our mission of making great paddle boards backed with industry leading customer service, and selling them at fair prices.
 We began to focus on diversification to further drive our operational costs down.
 The idea was we could cut our fixed costs in half if we ran two businesses with the same staff, the same marketing team, the same customer service team, the same office, the same showroom, the same warehouse, the same fulfillment function, etc. And if we launched five, we could cut it by 80%.
 Today, we have a fully operational, growing and award-winning eCommerce brand selling electric beach cruisers called Tower Electric Bikes that leverages all our redundant functions.
 This creates further cost savings we can pass on to customers of both Tower Paddle Boards and Tower Electric Bikes.
 We also figured out how to collect rent instead of paying rent for our office, fulfillment center, and local retail showroom by opening the Tower Beach Club, a 4500 square foot high-end waterfront event space that we rent out daily for corporate events and weddings.
 It doubles as our pop-up retail showroom for our direct to consumer products when events aren't happening.
 Event proceeds cover the costs of the space and kick off a tidy profit that covers our adjoining offices and fulfillment center and more.
 Again, all of these cost savings accrue to our direct to consumer customers in the form of even better direct to consumer pricing on high-quality paddle boards... and now electric bikes.

 Welcome to Tower.
 Now, please help us keep costs down for you by telling all your friends where to go when they want to shop for inflatable paddle boards!